kanboard/kanboard/doc/postgresql-configuration.markdown

 ### Create a config file

-The file `config.php` should contains those values:
+The file `config.php` should contain those values:

 ```php
 <?php